luijar/functional-programming-js/README.md

 # Functional JavaScript Programming

+Since this code uses ES6 artifacts, you must transpile your JavaScript code with either:

+* Babel
+* Traceur

 In this code repository you will find:

 * All code samples (as runnable unit tests) of code used in chapters